yeswehack/ywh2bugtracker/README.md

 NB: a ```project``` key must be present in ```mandatory_keys```, ```optional_keys``` or ```secret_keys```!

-Each key in mandatory, optional or secret key is convert as protected attribute with get property access.
+Each key in mandatory, optional, secret or conditional keys is convert as protected attribute with get property access.